apimdavid/patroneos/README.md

 # Patroneos [![Build Status](https://travis-ci.org/EOSIO/patroneos.svg?branch=master)](https://travis-ci.org/EOSIO/patroneos)

+## Notes for API.market/AIKON
+This forked repo contains a configuration appropriate for use with API.market.

+Run docker-compose build; docker-compose up
+And then obtain the current patroneos filter-mode configuration using curl http://localhost:8081/patroneos/config >/tmp/anyfile, then edit that file to name the correct nodeos host (local network IP) and http port, and POST it to patroneos using curl http://localhost:8081/patroneos/config -d @/tmp/anyfile.

 Patroneos provides a layer of protection for EOSIO nodes designed to protect against some of the basic Denial of Service attack vectors.
 It runs in a simple configuration and a more advanced configuration.

 ## Building